Wayne County — A Wayne County man is in custody after authorities say he barricaded himself inside a home for eleven hours.

 Jones turned himself over to police.
 At this time, the sheriff said he does not believe Jones had any weapons.

-He's in Wayne County Jail on no bail, because of his two previous felony convictions, according to deputies.
+Jones was remanded to the Wayne County Jail on no bail, because of his two previous felony convictions.

 Arenas was arrested for Hindering Prosecution and five counts of Endangering the Welfare of a Child.